js2264/scRNAseq_Physalia_2021/content/Introduction/01_Presentation.md

 - Correct for batch effects
 - Visualise the data and applying dimensionality reduction
 - Perform cell clustering and annotation
-- Perform differential expression analysis
+- Perform differential gene expression analysis
-- Infer pseudo-time and perform temporal differential expression
+- Infer cell trajectory and pseudotime, and perform temporal differential expression

 Throughout the course, we will also have a focus on reproducible research, documented content and interactive reports.